R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Summary and discussions

-Assuming that the BNSM dynamical ejecta, BNSM disk wind, and collapsar outflows have masses of $0.01$~$M_\odot$, $0.05$~$M_\odot$, and $1$~$M_\odot$, we estimated that to detect the $r$-process $\bar\nu_e$ from BNSM disk wind and collapsars, it would likely require a BNSM or a collapsar to occur at a distance of $\lesssim\mathcal{O}(300)$~kpc or $\lesssim\mathcal{O}(1)$~Mpc for a water Cherenkov detector of the size of Hyper-Kamiokande.
-For the $r$-process $\bar\nu_e$ from the BNSM dynamical ejecta, we argue that it is unlikely to be separated from the thermal emission of $\bar\nu_e$ from the same BNSM.
+Assuming that the BNSM dynamical ejecta, BNSM disk wind, and collapsar outflows have masses of $0.01$~$M_\odot$, $0.05$~$M_\odot$, and $0.5$~$M_\odot$, we estimated that to detect the $r$-process $\bar\nu_e$ from BNSM disk wind and collapsars, it would likely require a BNSM or a collapsar to occur at a distance of $\lesssim\mathcal{O}(300)$~kpc or $\lesssim\mathcal{O}(1)$~Mpc for a water Cherenkov detector of the size of Hyper-Kamiokande.
+Although a significant fraction of the $r$-process $\bar\nu_e$ from the BNSM dynamical ejecta emitted at earlier times are likely to be buried under the thermal neutrinos from the same BNSM, the longer emission period of the $r$-process $\bar\nu_e$ from the disk outflow can allow them to take over as the main neutrino emission source after the remnant collapses to a BH, which allows to directly probe $r$-process in BNSM, if detected.
+For collapsars, we expect that the $r$-process $\bar\nu_e$ should similarly take over as the dominant component after the thermal emission subsides as in the BNSM case.

 Beyond individual events, we have also computed the contribution of these sources to the diffuse neutrino background, dubbed as D$r$NB, and compared them to the expected DSNB flux.
-Although neither source will likely produce large enough D$r$NB $\bar\nu_e$ flux at energy range currently relevent for the detection of DSNB, the collapsar D$r$NB can potentially reach a similar level as DSNB at $E_\nu\lesssim \mathcal{O}(1)$~MeV, and may not be neglected if any future attempts are made to detect these extremely low energy neutrinos.
+We found that neither source will likely produce large enough D$r$NB $\bar\nu_e$ flux at energy range currently relevant for the detection of DSNB.
+We note that throughout this paper, we have not included any potential contribution from BH-NS mergers, which may also give rise to the production of $r$-process elements.
+However, as the estimation based on recent detected gravitational wave events suggests that most likely the $r$-process yields from BH-NS mergers will not dominate those from the BNSM~\cite{Chen:2021fro}, it is unlikely that including the $r$-process $\bar\nu_e$ production from BH-NS mergers will affect the conclusion derived here.

 Although our results suggest that at present it is difficult to directly detect the $r$-process $\bar\nu_e$ in any near future, an (unlikely) detection can, however, provide independent and a direct probe to the $r$-process condition in BNSMs and collapsars.
-Moreover, the calculation made here can be useful to examine the detailed annihilation imprints of the $r$-process $\bar\nu_e$ on the high-energy neutrino spectrum and flavor composition from collapsars~\cite{Guo:2022zyl} or BNSMs.
-We leave a more thorough examination of this aspect to a future work.
+We also end with a positive note that the calculation presented in this work can be useful for examining the detailed annihilation imprints of the $r$-process $\bar\nu_e$ on the high-energy neutrino spectrum and flavor composition from collapsars~\cite{Guo:2022zyl} or BNSMs.
+We leave a more thorough investigation of this aspect to a future work.